inducer/pycuda/doc/driver.rst

 .. exception:: LogicError

-    Thrown when PyCuda was confronted with a situation where it is likely that the programmer has made a mistake. :exc:`LogicErrors` do not depend on outer circumstances defined by the run-time environment.
+    Thrown when PyCuda was confronted with a situation where it is likely that the programmer has made a mistake. :exc:`LogicError`\ s do not depend on outer circumstances defined by the run-time environment.

     Example: CUDA was used before it was initialized.